 Here is an article from the New York Times from May 14, 2010, discussing a man who was jailed and faces deportation for entering the U.S. on the visa waiver program and trying to apply for a green card.

-However, many people have successfully came to the U.S. on the Visa Waiver Program and adjusted their status to permanent resident after marriage to a U.S. citizen.
+However, many people have successfully come to the U.S. on the Visa Waiver Program and adjusted their status to permanent residents after marriage to a U.S. citizen.
 The key point is intent.
 If you intend to come on the VWP and try to get a green card through marriage, you have probably committed visa fraud since your implied intent was to just visit.
-But a person who intends to visit but at some point after arrival decides to marry an stay may be allowed to do so.
+But a person who intends to visit but at some point after arrival decides to marry and stay may be allowed to do so.

-One of the many ways immigration attorneys and others try to gouge you is by selling you translations.
-What they don’t want you to know is that anybody can translate your documents for you, including you, your spouse, your fiance or any random stranger.
+Anybody can translate your documents for you, including you, your spouse, your fiance, or any random stranger.
 All the USCIS requires is that whoever translates the documents writes the following on the bottom of the translation: